zabkwak/diving-squirrel/README.md

 		]

 ```
-In this example home.jade must be in directory [options.views]/home => [options.views]/home/home.jade.
+In this example home.pug must be in directory [options.views]/home => [options.views]/home/home.pug.

 ## Template functions
 Functions are passed to all templates in *f* variable.